-[dcalloc] and [broadalloc] provide specific examples of how metadata can be allocated.
+[I-D.guichard-sfc-nsh-dc-allocation] and [I-D.napper-sfc-nsh-broadband-allocation] provide specific examples of how metadata can be allocated.

-3.5.
+2.5.
 NSH MD Type 2

-When the base header specifies MD Type= 0x2, zero or more Variable Length Context Headers MAY be added, immediately following the Service Path Header.
+When the base header specifies MD Type = 0x2, zero or more Variable Length Context Headers MAY be added, immediately following the Service Path Header (see Figure 5).
 Therefore, Length = 0x2, indicates that only the Base Header followed by the Service Path Header are present.
 The optional Variable Length Context Headers MUST be of an integer number of 4-bytes.
 The base header Length field MUST be used to determine the offset to locate the original packet or frame for SFC nodes that require access to that information.